 Leslie Adelman, President and Co-Founder

 Leslie is an attorney who has worked both in law firm settings and in-house for large corporations.
 Leslie started her career at Davis Polk & Wardwell in New York, where she worked primarily on the derivative product offerings of Morgan Stanley.
 When she moved to the Washington, D.C. area, she continued her corporate transactional practice at two technology companies, Hughes Network Systems and then Spacenet Inc. Leslie also served as the Pre-Law Advisor at Georgetown University and spent a few years working as a trusts & estates lawyer at the law offices now known as Krame and Biggin.
-Leslie is currently a mentor for a young woman through the Future Link mentoring program, serves as a Trustee for Tikkun Olam Women’s Foundation of Greater Washington, and recently served on the Board of Directors of Joy of Motion Dance Center.
+Leslie is a mentor for a teen mom through the Generation Hope program, a mentor for a first generation college student through the Future Link program, serves as a Trustee for Tikkun Olam Women’s Foundation of Greater Washington, and recently served on the Board of Directors of Joy of Motion Dance Center.
 Leslie holds a B.A. in political science from Tulane University and a J.D. from New York University School of Law.
 Leslie lives in the Washington, D.C. area with her husband and two daughters.

 Deborah D. Boedicker, CFA, Chairperson